Apollo Investment (AINV) CEO Howard Widra on Q1 2022 Results - Earnings Call Transcript

 Howard Widra

-Our corporate revenue portfolio is 94% first lien with weighted average attach reporting of 0.2x, a key metric, which demonstrates that we are truly invested at the most senior level of the capital structure.
-Additionally, 87% of the corporate lending portfolio is sponsor backed, which means these companies have financial and operational support from the financial sponsors who own.
-We feel very good about the ability of our corporate lending portfolio to withstand potential economic headwinds.

-In terms of new opportunities, we believe AINV's ability to invest in loans originated by MidCap Financial is one of our most significant competitive advantages.
-In addition to cash flow loans to middle market sponsored backed company, MidCap's product offering includes life sciences lending, asset-based lending, lender finance and franchise finance, products which are typically less competitive to have a lower correlation with the broader credit market.
-At the end of March, these specialty products totaled approximately $340 million, representing about 16% of the AINV's corporate lending portfolio at fair value.
+Gross fundings for the quarter were $230 million, excluding revolvers fundings, while net fundings totaled $29 million.
+Net leverage increased to 1.39 times at the end of June, up from of 1.36 times last quarter and slightly below our target leverage range of 1.4 times to 1.6 times.

+As we look ahead, we are confident in our ability to grow our portfolio and operate within our target leverage range, given the tremendous need for creative and flexible private capital and the unique and robust nature of the Apollo mid cap platform.
+With that said, as Tanner will discuss later, the current market environment is very competitive, and we will continue to focus on first lien assets and will remain disciplined in our credit selection process.

-Turning to our distribution for the quarter.
-The Board has declared a base distribution of $0.31 per share and a supplemental distribution of $0.05 per share for a total distribution of $0.36 per share, consistent with NII for the March quarter, adjusted for a normal level of incentive fees.
-Both distributions are payable on July 7, 2022, to shareholders of record as of June 16, 2022.
+Turning to our distribution.
+For the quarter, the board has declared a base distribution of $0.31 per share, and a supplemental distribution of $0.05 per share.
+Both distributions are payable on October 8, 2021 to shareholders of record as of September 21, 2021.

-With that, I'll turn the call over to Tanner to discuss the market environment and our investment activity.
+With that, I'll turn the call over to Tanner to discuss the market environment and our investments decision.

 Tanner Powell

-From a portfolio allocation perspective, we believe that in the current rising rate in an inflationary environment, strategies focused on diversified floating rate portfolios, particularly those with first lien can offer highly attractive risk-adjusted returns.
+Private Equity M&A activity is robust as sponsors continue to deploy capital.
+As a result of the favorable conditions, more companies, including the upper end of the middle market are seeking syndicated solutions.

-Moving to investment activity, MidCap Financial was very active during the March quarter with $4.4 billion of new originations.
-AINV's level of investment activity was driven by our focus on operating within our target leverage range.
-For AINV, new corporate lending commitments for the quarter totaled $116 million across 16 companies for an average new commitment of $7.2 million.
+Moving to AINV’s investment activity.
+New corporate lending commitments for the quarter total $332 million across 24 companies for an average new commitment of $13.8 million.
+By strategy, 82% of new commitments were leveraged lending, 12% were life sciences and 6% were asset-based.

-94% of the new commitments were leveraged lending balance sheet -- with the balance in lender finance and life sciences.
-All new commitments were first lien floating rate loans with a weighted average spread of 612 basis points and a weighted average net leverage of 4.7x.
-98% of new commitments were made pursuant to our co-investment order.
+Consistent with our strategy, all these new commitments were first lien floating rate loans, with a weighted average spread of 620 basis points and a weighted average net leverage of 5.2 times.
+All of these new commitments include LIBOR floors at 92% were made pursuant to our co investment order.

-Gross funding for the quarter totaled $115 million, excluding Merx and revolvers.
-Sales and repayments totaled $141 million, excluding Merx and revolvers.
-Net revolver repayments were $28 million.
-In aggregate, net repayments for the quarter totaled $54 million.
+Gross fundings for the quarter totaled $230 million, excluding revolvers and Merx.
+Due to the strength in the overall market, repayments were also strong, totaling 189 million, excluding revolvers and Merx.

-Moving to Merx, our aircraft leasing portfolio company, AINV's investment in Merx, had a fair value of $299 million, representing 12% of the total portfolio at the end of March.
-It is our intention to reduce our investment in Merx through selling aircraft and deemphasizing its servicing business.

-All four of the aircraft that had been leased to Russian airlines were held in an aircraft securitization known as MAPS 2019.
-The three aircraft remaining in Russia represent approximately 11% of total adjusted base value in the collateral pool of MAPS 2019.
-As is standard practice and required under the terms of the leases, the lessees have an obligation to ensure the aircraft.
-Merx further maintains a contingent insurance policy on the aircraft.
-We are vigorously pursuing all claims available to us under these insurance policies.

-Management based on consultation with legal counsel believes we have valid insurance claims for the total loss value of the aircraft.
-We are claiming under both the lessee policies and under both the lessees policies, which are placed in the Russian market and prior to sanctions have been reinsured with reputable insurers in the London international markets and our own contingent policy, which is placed by Aon with reputable insurers in the London and international markets.
-Our valuation reflects various uncertainties, including the probability of recovery under our claims, among other factors, which resulted in a meaningful decline in the value of these aircraft during the quarter.
+The strength in the loan market has enabled us to continue to reduce our exposure to second liens.
+During the quarter repayments included $57 million from the exit of two second lien positions, and over the past four quarters second lien repayments have totaled $133 million.

+Merx's portfolio skewed towards the most widely used air -- types of aircraft, which means demand for Merx's fleet is anticipated to be resilient.
+Merx's fleet primarily consists of narrowbody aircraft serving, both U.S. and foreign markets.

+At the end of June, Merx's own portfolio consisted of 78 aircraft, 10 aircraft types, 39 lessees in 25 countries with an average aircraft age of 11.5 years, and an average lease maturity of 4.3 years.
+Merx's fleet includes 75 narrowbody aircraft, two widebody aircraft and one stryder.
+The Apollo aviation platform will continue to seek to opportunistically deploy capital.
+To be clear, Merx is focused on its existing portfolio and is not seeking to materially grow its own balance sheet portfolio.
+However, growth in the overall Apollo aviation platform will nurture the benefit of Merx as the exclusive servicer for aircraft owned by other polyflon.

 Turning to the overall AINV portfolio.
-Our investment portfolio had a fair value of $2.52 billion at the end of March across 139 companies in 26 different industries.
-Corporate lending represented 83% of the portfolio, Merx represented 12% and the noncore legacy assets represented 5%.
-As Howard mentioned, pro forma for post quarter in monetizations, including pending asset sales, noncore assets represented 3% of the portfolio at fair value.
-First lien assets represented 94% of the corporate lending portfolio.
+Our investment portfolio had a fair value of $2.49 billion at the end of June across 140 companies in 25 different industries.
+We ended the quarter with core assets representing 92% of the portfolio and noncore assets representing 8%.
+First lien assets represented 90% of the corporate lending portfolio, up from 87% last quarter.
+At the end of June, the weighted average spread on the corporate lending portfolio was 616 basis points.
+As a reminder, the weighted average LIBOR floor on our floating rate assets is approximately 1% well above today's current LIBOR.

-At the end of March, the weighted average spread on our corporate lending portfolio was 611 basis points.
-We continue to monitor the impact of inflation on our portfolio of companies.
-We believe our portfolio is generally weighted towards industries that are less impacted by inflation and supply chain issues.
-It's worth noting that none of our corporate lending portfolio companies are domiciled in Russia or the Ukraine.

-Moving to credit metrics.
-At the end of March, the weighted average net leverage of the corporate lending portfolio was 5.29x, the weighted average attachment point was 0.2x, and the weighted average interest coverage ratio was 2.9x.
-Investments made to our co-investment order represent 85% of the corporate lending portfolio at the end of the quarter.
-No investments were placed on nonaccrual status during the quarter.
-At the end of March, investments on nonaccrual totaled $15 million or 0.6% of the total portfolio at fair value, essentially unchanged quarter-over-quarter.
+The weighted average net leverage of our corporate lending portfolio declined to 5.22 times from -- down from 5.34 times last quarter.
+The weighted average attachment point declined to 0.4 times, down from 0.6 times last quarter.
+The decline in these metrics, both for the quarter and over the past few years reflects the continued improvement in the credit quality of the portfolio.
+Investments made to our co-investment order represented 81% of the corporate lending portfolio at the end of the quarter.
+Amendment activity remained modest this quarter with no material amendments.
+No investments were played on -- were placed on or removed from nonaccrual status during the quarter.
+At the end of June, investments on nonaccrual status represented $27 million or 1.1% of the portfolio at fair value.

 With that, I will now turn the call over to Greg, who will discuss the financial performance for the quarter.